3BioCompBio/3BIOWeb/index.md

 # Research Experiences

-Senior Postdoc in Computational Biology, Universite Libre de Bruxelles (BE)\
+Senior Postdoc in Computational Biology, Université Libre de Bruxelles (BE)\
-Postdoc in Computaional Biology, Juelich Supercomputed Center (DE)\
+Postdoc in Computaional Biology, Juelich Supercomputer Center (DE)\
-Postdoc in Computational Biology, Universite Libre de Bruxelles (BE)\
+Postdoc in Computational Biology, Université Libre de Bruxelles (BE)\
 Postdoc in Theoretical Physics, Bielefeld University (DE)\
 PhD in Theoretical Physics, Univerity of Florence (IT)\
 Master in Renewable Energy Systems, University of Pisa (IT)\